 The scientific name of Bokbunja is Rubus Coreanus, categorizing it into the same family as the common raspberry you can find in western grocery stores.
 The name Korean blackberry might be misleading since Bokbunja is different from the common blackberry.

 Its correct name should be black raspberries because of the similarities in shape and flavor profiles.
 A slight difference lies in the flavor between Bokbunja and blackberry.
 Western blackberries are more tart, whereas Bokbunja is sweeter.

-Interestingly, Bokbunja is the main ingredient in the popular Korean beverage Bokbunjaju or Bokbunjajoo.
+Interestingly, Bokbunja is the main ingredient in one of the popular Korean beverages: Bokbunjaju or Bokbunjajoo.
 The wine gets its vibrantly signature red color from the tannin that is abundant in the skin of Bokbunja.
 Just like the fruit, the drink is also slightly sweet.

 Nutrition: Bokbunja is rich in antioxidants, vitamins C and A, anthocyanin, and fiber.

 How to eat: You can eat the whole berries fresh or ferment them into a drink.

 Kyoho grapes are a fox grape species mixing between the Centennial and the Ishiharawase grape varieties.
 For your information, fox grapes refer to the foxy musk found in these grape varieties.
 The foxy title doesn’t hint at any fox animal and grape relationship